When you buy a dog or a puppy, it must be:

 XL Bully dogs

-In 2023 the XL Bully was added to the list of banned dog types in England and Wales under the Dangerous Dogs Act 1991.
+In 2023 the XL Bully was added to the list of banned dog types in England, Wales and Scotland under the Dangerous Dogs Act 1991.
+In 2024 it was added to the list of banned dog types in Northern Ireland under the Dangerous Dogs (Designated Types) Order (Northern Ireland) 2024 due to it being designated as a type of dog 'bred for fighting'.

-Since 31 December 2023, it's been unlawful to sell, abandon (or allow to stray), gift or breed an XL Bully, or to have one in public without a lead and a muzzle.
-As of 1 February 2024 it's unlawful to own one without a certificate of exemption (which must have been applied for by 31 January 2024).
+Since 31 December 2023 (in England and Wales), 23 February 2024 (in Scotland) and 5 July 2024 (in Northern Ireland) it's been unlawful to sell, abandon (or allow to stray), gift or breed an XL Bully, or to have one in public without a lead and a muzzle.

 XL Bully dogs with a certificate of exemption must be kept in a secure place from where they can't escape.